defagos/defagos.github.io/_posts/2020-09-12-tvos_collection_part1.md

                 }
             }
         }
-        .frame(maxWidth: .infinity, maxHeight: .infinity)
-        .ignoresSafeArea(.all)
     }
 }
 ```

 ![Stack grid](/images/stack_grid.jpg)

-Achieving a similar result with UIKit would probably have required a `UICollectionView` as well as a compositional layout with horizontally scrollable sections, requiring much more code to write.
+Achieving a similar result with UIKit would have usually required a `UICollectionView` as well as a compositional layout with horizontally scrollable sections, requiring much more code to write.
 And this of course assumes your application targets iOS or tvOS 13+: On earlier versions you would rather have used a main vertical collection or table, containing as many nested horizontal collections as needed for rows.
 Not to mention that in this case horizontal content offsets need to be saved and restored as the main vertical collection or table is scrolled and cells are reused.
+All these behaviors are provided for free with the above layout code, which is quite amazing in itself.

-The real downside of this SwiftUI implementation is that, unlike `UICollectionView`, all view bodies are loaded initially, as is appearant when you profile the code with Instruments:
+The real downside of the above SwiftUI implementation is that, unlike `UICollectionView`, all view bodies are loaded initially, as is appearant when you profile the code with Instruments:

 ![Instruments stack](/images/instruments_stack.jpg)

+Surely this is not optimal from a performance and memory consumption point of view, and fortunately Apple's engineers probably thought the same.

 ## Romance

-The greatness thankfully does not stop there.
 This year SwiftUI introduces lazy variants of stacks in iOS and tvOS 14.
-Seems like magic when you watch [WWDC 2020 10031](https://developer.apple.com/wwdc20/10031) where they are presented in action, but you still have to be somewhat careful about which stack you promote to laziness (note this is one of the rare cases where laziness can be considered a motive for promotion).
+Seems like magic when you watch [WWDC 2020 10031](https://developer.apple.com/wwdc20/10031) where they are presented in action, but you still have to be somewhat careful about which stacks you promote to laziness.

 In our case only the outermost stack should be made lazy so that each row height can be properly calculated by the layout engine: